reactgraphqlacademy/fb-messenger/README.md

 ##Exercise

 1. Implement the following route [http://localhost:3000/login](http://localhost:3000/login) so it renders src/components/Profile.js.
 Hint, you need to edit 2 files:
     1. One file is the one where you define the /profile &lt;Route&gt;.
 Which file is that?
-Hint, think of the component tree and which component should be the parent of &lt;Profile&gt;.
-Route documentation https://reacttraining.com/react-router/web/api/Route
+Hint, think of the component tree and which component should be the parent of &lt;Profile&gt;. [https://reacttraining.com/react-router/web/api/Route](Route documentation)
-    2. The second file is src/components/Layout/TopBar.js, edit the &lt;Link&gt;.
-Link documentation https://reacttraining.com/react-router/web/api/Link
+    2. The second file is src/components/Layout/TopBar.js, edit the &lt;Link&gt;. [https://reacttraining.com/react-router/web/api/Link](Link documentation)
 2. Add a &lt;Route&gt; in src/components/App.js to ProfilePage.js
 3. Add Link in ProfilePage.js to /messages.
 Why do you think &lt;Link&gt; is better than &lt;a&gt;?
 4. The NotFound component should be displayed when no path matches in &lt;App&gt;